 Tip: Don't forget to wash off the sunblock and mosquito repellent before jumping in!

 Enjoy a little shopping therapy along Tulum Hotel Zone’s roadside.
 The area is filled with boho-chic boutiques and hard-to-resists swimsuits, dresses, and jewelry.

 - Wanderlust – located on a side street in an area called La Placita, right behind Mur Mur.

 - Hoki Poki Kana – located in the same area, La Placita.

 - De La Rosa - located outside the Maria del Mar hotel.

 Enjoy a long walk through the beautiful beach.
 Sunset is the best time to do so.
-You can even hop from hotel to hotel, as their beachfronts are connected and accessible.
+You can even hop from hotel to hotel from the beach.